Portugal Golden Visa Fund Costs 2026: The Full All-In Cost Beyond the EUR 500,000 Investment

 The right question is not "Can I invest EUR 500,000?"
 It is "What is the full cost of getting in, staying compliant and getting out?"

-Model the all-in cost before subscription, then verify every fee category against official fee schedules, legal engagement letters and fund documents.
+Model the all-in cost before subscription, then verify every fee category against official fee schedules, legal engagement letters, bank terms and fund documents.

 Frequently Asked Questions